 Summary of the New York Slave Revolt of 1712

 The New York Slave Revolt of 1712 was a violent uprising where enslaved people, likely Africans, and Native American Indians, armed themselves, started a fire, and then attacked people who responded to the alarm.
 It took place on the night of April 6 near the center of New York City, in the Province of New York, and was planned in advance by the slaves.
 Around midnight, they gathered in an orchard near the center of the city and set fire to a building on Maiden Lane, near Broadway.
 After they set the fire, they hid and waited.
 The alarm was raised and people — mostly white inhabitants of the city — rushed to the scene.
 As people tried to extinguish the fire, the slaves ambushed them, killing and wounding many of them.
-The next day, the Governor of New York, Robert Hunter, called up the militia, which rounded up the 27 people that were involved in the attack.
+The next day, the Governor of New York, Robert Hunter, called up the militia, which rounded up the 27 people who were involved in the attack.
 21 of them were put on trial, convicted, and executed.
-Afterward, the Province of New York passed new “Black Codes” — or Slave Laws — that placed significant restrictions on slaves and severe punishments for those that broke the law.
+Afterward, the Province of New York passed new “Black Codes” — or Slave Laws — that placed significant restrictions on slaves and severe punishments for those who broke the law.

 Quick Facts About the New York Slave Revolt of 1712